sandeepanchakraborty/Zooper_Assignment/README.md

 - Claim amount = ₹10,000 (10 % of ₹1,00,000 vehicle value) for every claim.
 - Earned premium uses a **daily proration** method.
 ---
-## License
-This project was created as part of a BI internship assignment and is intended for educational and evaluation purposes only.